Manav-Bandela/ParkingSystem/README.md

 # ParkingSystem

-Parkinglot.py hold the code
+-Parkinglot.py hold the code

-Code go through and approach is video of me explaining them
+-Code go through and approach is video of me explaining them